tunsinge/tunsinge/README.md

 ---
 # My 42 School Cursus

-You can take a look at my 42Cursus projects [right there](https://github.com/TheFoxan12/42Projects) (for 42 students).
+You can take a look at my 42Cursus projects [right there](https://github.com/TheFoxan12/42Projects).

 ![42Cursus-holy-graph](holy_graph3.png)